 The results were surprising.
 What the researchers discovered was that in nine of the eleven categories that applicants were judged upon, they found that those brief glimpses mirrored the final evaluation of the ratings from those who sat through the full interview.
 Bernieri told The New Yorker.
 “In fact, the strength of the correlation was extraordinary.”

 So, here we are back to the professors rating by Dr. Nalini Ambady.
 You can do all the evaluating you want, but those first few seconds of exposure will allow you to sink or swim.
 If you are applying for employment, an internship, or conducting a sales call, you must stand out.
 I am not talking about standing out like a clown at the rodeo.
 You must be memorable.
 You must make that personal connection.
 Your appearance, your stride, your posture, the tone of your greeting, your smile, and your handshake are essential elements.
 You can practice mock interviews and go through all kinds of tutoring and sales training.
 You might know your product inside and out, and that knowledge may have a bearing as time goes on, but if you flop on the entrance, you may as well pick up your ball and go home.

-For more tips on first impressions and developing rapport, take a look at FACE 2 FACE : Observation, Interviewing and Rapport Building Skills: an Ex-Secret Service Agent’s Guide http://www.amazon.com/Face-2-ebook/dp/B009991BII/ref=sr_1_6?s=digital-text&ie=UTF8&qid=1354630000&sr=1-6
+For more information on interviewing first impressions and job interviewing skills, take a look at: FACE 2 FACE : Observation, Interviewing and Rapport Building Skills: an Ex-Secret Service Agent’s Guide http://www.amazon.com/Face-2-ebook/dp/B009991BII/ref=sr_1_6?s=digital-text&ie=UTF8&qid=1354630000&sr=1-6